kumarlabgit/ESL-PSC/esl_psc_cli/auto_pairs_cli_README.md

 # Auto Pair Selection CLI

-This CLI generates an ESL-PSC species groups file from a phylogenetic tree and a species phenotype file.
+This CLI generates an ESL-PSC species-groups file from a phylogenetic tree and a species phenotype file.

 Recommended command: